dahlsailrunner/knowyourtoolset-templates/README.md

 Included templates:
 * `kyt-package`: Creates a .NET Standard class library with [MinVer](https://github.com/adamralph/minver) and [Serilog](https://github.com/serilog/serilog) added and includes a GitHub action that publishes the package to NuGet (assuming you create a secret with your NuGet API Key).
+* `kyt-backend`: Creates a multi-project solution for an API.
+Includes a separate project for "business logic" and also includes a unit test project.

 ## Use cases
 These templates can be modified to include YOUR best practices and cross-cutting concerns.
 Just fork the repo